Autonomous-robots-robota/TelloAI-V.0.1---Indoor-Autonomous-Drone-Competition/README.md

 # TelloAI-V.0.1---Indoor-Autonomous-Drone-Competition

+<b> This project has two parts </b>

+## Part 1

-This project focuses on extracting information from a drone's video feed regarding ArUco codes and saving the data to a CSV file.
+This part of the project focuses on extracting information from a drone's video feed regarding ArUco codes and saving the data to a CSV file.
 The specific data points we aimed to extract are:

     - The ArUco code number detected in the video.
     - The 2D coordinates of the ArUco code corners.